 - Prohibition on financial assistance for acquiring own shares.

-Given advance warning, we usually navigate any restrictions.
+Given advance warning, we can usually navigate any restrictions.

 Drafting the company share buy back documentation